 Over time, as teeth staining was discovered in individuals taking this medicine, studies found that tetracycline was causing the permanent staining of teeth.
 Later on, it was also found that the drug could cross placental barriers, meaning that if given to a pregnant woman, the effects of the drug were likely to cross over to the unborn child.

 Since the discovery of this fact, awareness programs have been conducted across the world to reduce the use of tetracycline.

-Consequently, we have seen a significant decline in the occurrence of tetracycline staining in the present day.
+Consequently, we have seen a significant decline in the occurrence of tetracycline staining.
 But even today, there are still adults with tetracycline teeth staining.
-If you come across someone with the condition, it probably means they were prescribed the antibiotic when they were less than 8 years old.
+If you come across someone with the condition, it probably means they were prescribed the antibiotic when they were younger than 8 years old.